-Again new this year is the AAMC’s Situational Judgment Test (SJT), which has been eight years in the making.
-It is being piloted at only two medical schools this year, the University of Minnesota and the University of California at Davis.
-This test assess eight pre-professional competencies that medical schools value highly (and which overlap with the VITA): social skills, cultural competence, teamwork, reliability/dependability, resilience/adaptability, service orientation, capacity for improvement, ethical responsibility to self and others (the additional competencies tested on the SJT as opposed to VITA are bolded).
-The SJT is designed to promote holistic review of applicants such that schools can assess them more broadly.
+This test assesses pre-professional competencies that medical schools value: social skills, cultural competence, teamwork, reliability/dependability, resilience/adaptability, service orientation, capacity for improvement, ethical responsibility to self and others.
+The PREview is designed to promote holistic review of applicants such that schools can assess them more broadly.
 It is a remote proctored examination that tests applicants’ understanding of effective preprofessional behaviors; they are not expected to have mastered these behaviors.
-Unlike the VITA, the SJT is a scored exam with results between 1 and 9 (9 being high); the score is reported on a scale with a rank.
-For the details on scoring and other particulars of the test, please visit the link above and the AAMC’s other materials on the SJT.
+The PREview is a scored exam with results between 1 and 9 (9 being high); the score is reported on a scale with a rank.

-It remains to be seen whether the SJT, VITA and CASPer will be required in future application cycles; my guess is that the SJT may supersede the CASPer and obviate the need for the latter exam.
-The CASPer is not designed specifically for medical school whereas the SJT was designed by medical schools in conjunction with the AAMC.
-The VITA may only be used in this cycle; time will tell.
+It remains to be seen whether both the PREview and Casper will be required in future application cycles; my guess is that the PREview may supersede the Casper and obviate the need for the latter exam.
+The Casper is not designed specifically for medical school whereas the PREview was designed by the AAMC in conjunction with medical schools’ input.

-For information about how to prepare for these exams or to schedule a mock interview please contact me at firstname.lastname@example.org.
+For information about how to prepare for these exams please contact me at firstname.lastname@example.org.

 –Liza Thompson, Expert Medical School Admissions Consultant